axuno/SmartFormat/README.md

 * Performance improvements
 *  less generated garbage
 * Remove ```public``` properties/methods which should better be ```internal``` or even ```privat```
-* Upgrade the project to C# 8 with nullable reference types included
 * Code clean-up: Make use of current C# features, add missing comments
 * Re-organize unit tests
 * ... ?